-“An Absolutely Remarkable Thing” by Hank Green has to be one of my favourite books of all time because of two very distinct memories – the first being reading it for a large majority of the time on the way to London to see “Hamilton: An American Musical” on my 19th birthday – and the second one is finishing it on New Years Eve / the early morning of New Year’s Day.
+“An Absolutely Remarkable Thing” by Hank Green has to be one of my favorite books of all time because of two very distinct memories – the first being reading it for a large majority of the time on the way to London to see “Hamilton: An American Musical” on my 19th birthday – and the second one is finishing it on New Year’s Eve / the early morning of New Year’s Day.
 When I did finish this book, I remember feeling a surge of positive energy, and this was the book that made me want to read more.

-To start with, the characterization in this book was very strong – mostly because April May made a great self absorb narrator, and it even got to the point where we knew very little about those who weren’t her – but here’s the thing, everyone’s personalities which conflicted with Aprils, could still be felt.
+To start with, the characterization in this book was very strong – mostly because April May made a great self absorb narrator, and it even got to the point where we knew very little about those who weren’t here – but here’s the thing, everyone’s personalities which conflicted with Aprils, could still be felt.
 This was effective because it felt as though they could be actual people – rather than just people on a page.
 April could be pretty awful at times, and this plays into the idea of fame; she is fame-hungry, and I am not, so I don’t identify or relate to her a single bit.
-But surprisingly, I did like how Hank dared to let her make the wrong choices, again and again and again, and then let her deal poorly with the consequences – this is effective because it made me feel bad for her in a way.
+But surprisingly, I did like how Hank dared to let her make the wrong choices, again and again, and again, and then let her deal poorly with the consequences – this is effective because it made me feel bad for her in a way.

 Which leads me nicely onto the second theme of this book is how our culture deals with the unknown and the uncertainty also plays a key role in this book – this is because of the attention that the Carls bring after the video was uploaded, and Miranda (a material scientist) theories that the Carls are structurally anomalous robots who want to collect materials from Earth for some unknown reason.
 This makes the novel dive deep into the science -fiction genre, and subsequently makes April May a public persona which interests the American government.